WillBrubaker/hiro-quick-links/README.md

 2. That will download hiro-quick-links.crx to you default Downloads directory.
 It will also give you a notice that extensions can not be installed from this website.
 3. In your chrome location bar chrome://extensions/
 4. Drag & drop hiro-quick-links.crx from your downloads folder to the browser window

+##### License

+This extension is released under the terms of the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) It does contain components that have their own separate license terms.

+jQuery is released under the [MIT license](https://jquery.org/license/)

+Tipped is released under its own [license](http://www.tippedjs.com/license)